Armenia–Poland relations: Historical relations

-Diplomatic relations
+Modern relations

 Poland has recognized the Armenian genocide.
 At the height of the Cold War, both countries were communist states under Soviet domination as the Polish People's Republic and the Armenian SSR.

+Following the restoration of independence, several agreements between the two countries were signed, including a cultural cooperation agreement in 2000, a defense cooperation agreement in 2004, and an economic cooperation agreement in 2010.

 Polish companies like Lubawa SA also cooperate with the Armenian government.
 Lubawa-Armenia and the Armenian ministry of defense successfully set up a military industry enterprise, capable of supplying ballistic vests and helmets, vehicle decoys, and tents to the Armenian Armed Forces, and opening the gateway for Polish companies to assist in getting access to Eurasian markets.

 Armenia's main import from Poland are cherries.

 Poland and Poles are viewed positively in Armenia, mainly due to close historic relations.

 The glorification of Ramil Safarov, who had murdered Armenian military personnel Gurgen Margaryan, had been criticized in Poland, and Poland also had some reservations toward Hungary, a long time traditional ally of Poland, for the releasing of Ramil Safarov.

 In 2017, the Senate of Poland adopted a resolution commemorating the 650th anniversary of the foundation of the Polish-Armenian community and expressed gratitude for its contribution to Polish culture and history.
+Between 2018–2023, khachkars commemorating Armenian-Polish friendship were unveiled in Zamość, Szczecinek, and Zabrze in Poland.
+In 2021, a khachkar commemorating Armenian-Polish friendship and Pope John Paul II was unveiled in Yerevan.

 In June 2020, Poland donated medical items, such as face masks, face shields and hand and face sanitizers, to Armenia, following the outbreak of the COVID-19 pandemic in Armenia.
 In June 2021, Poland donated medical supplies to Armenia to help fight the pandemic, and in November 2021, Poland donated over 200,000 COVID-19 vaccines to Armenia.